 There are five quality ratings that a service can be awarded:

-A service must apply to the Australian Children’s Education & Care Quality Authority (ACECQA), which Starting Blocks is a part of, to be awarded the Excellent rating.
+Services that achieve a rating of Exceeding NQS in all seven quality areas can apply to the Australian Children’s Education & Care Quality Authority (ACECQA) to be awarded the Excellent rating.

 Service promotes exceptional education and care, demonstrates sector leadership, and is committed to continually improving.